-Last modified June 11, 2019 by John Mcgrath
+Last modified October 17, 2024 by John Mcgrath

 How do I deeplink to social media pages?

 Sites such as Facebook and Twitter provide URLs that make it very easy to post, tweet and share content from outside their platform.
-Swrve enables you to use these URLs in your in-app messages and Conversations to create effective social campaigns that make app-referring and content-sharing directly from your app a seamless experience.
+Swrve enables you to use these URLs in your in-app messages to create effective social campaigns that make app-referring and content-sharing directly from your app a seamless experience.

 Facebook